 Starring Robert Stephens, Colin Blakely, Christopher Lee, Genevieve Page, Tamara Toumanova

 Years after his death, the letters of Dr. John H. Watson, one of literature’s most famous narrators and chronicler of the eminent Sherlock Holmes are found.
-In them, he relates a Sherlock Holmes story theretofore untold, deemed to private for the public.
+In them, he relates a Sherlock Holmes story theretofore untold, deemed too private for the public.
 In Sherlock’s most personal case of his career, a strange and beautiful woman with amnesia winds up on his doorstep.
 Deducing that she’s looking for a missing husband, Sherlock sets out to solve the mystery, all the while falling for the woman.
 This is a later work from Billy Wilder, and probably his last great film.
-It’s beautifully, lavishly constructed sets, wit, and style belie the poignant sadness at its core which make it a special take on the character.
-A late sequence featuring a Morse code message by way of umbrella is an indelible, agonizing image.
+It’s beautifully, lavishly constructed sets, wit, and style belie the poignant sadness at its core which makes it a special take on the character.
+A late sequence featuring a Morse code message by way of an umbrella is an indelible, agonizing image.